nknorg/nkn-cloud-image/linux/READNE.md

-## Scripts to automatically build NKN full node On Linus
+## Scripts to automatically build NKN full node On Linux